 Going paperless not only cuts office and hospital supply costs and reduces wastage, it also lowers doctors’ office clutter and helps keep all patient data secure and in the right place.

-However, while some people have suggested that using paper documentation actually reduces the risk of losing patient information, studies have so far been inconclusive.
+However, while some people have suggested that using paper documentation actually reduces the risk of losing patient information,

 Human mistrust of technology is hardly new; for decades, we’ve been resisting any form of change or advancement that may take power away from us.